If you have a specific concern you would like us to answer you may call us at any time at 518-435-8030.

 Are urns required to collect the cremated remains?

-Law does not require an urn.
-Nevertheless, an urn may be desired if there is to be a memorial service or the remains are to be interred in a cemetery.
+An urn may be desired if there is to be a memorial service or the remains are to be interred in a cemetery.
 If an urn is not purchased, or provided by the family, the cremated remains are usually returned in a temporary container, provided to you at no additional cost.
 This container is suitable for burial, scattering or storage.

 Is the cremation service provider I'm considering reputable?